 On a more positive note, the exciting Hangzhou entrepreneurs at Immersion Technologies have produced more groundbreaking art.
 Following the successes of last year’s Life of Archimedes, The 8 Immortals, David Sassoon, Detective Dee and the Queen’s Peril, and The Magic Paintbrush Part III this year’s offerings: Siddhartha, Buccaneers and Buried Gold, Survival of the Fittest, The Magic Lamp, The Dark Forest remake, Tristan and Iseult, and The Return of the Calabash Brothers, the last created by the same program Ozuno as the original, have generated a lot of fun & excitement.
 I had a chance to meet one of the stars of The Return of the Calabash Brothers fabulous Li Li at the post-screening/Mid-Autumn Day party held in the Cellar Club, Gold Coast, Queensland.
 She glowed in her fluorescent flamingo plumage!
 What would we be without our fabulous & creative artists?!

 In regard to morbid productions like this Struldbuggs “masterpiece”, I have to ask: Why is this still available for sale?!

 Is there a connection to the evil Non Serviam cult, the worst of our suicide cults?
 Evidence indicates the answer is yes.

 Have you seen the controversial video on CCTV?
 You should have.
 The close up of the crescent moon.
 That guy dressed in what looks like a lavender vampire costume holding his sign: Nothing is important.
-All the hooded cult members standing in a line, calling out the words (Jump in darkness timeless Cut the cord which binds us), jumping off the bridge.
+All the hooded cult members standing in a line, calling out the words (Jump in darkness timeless Cut the cord which binds us), jumping off the tower.
 How can we combat this evil?
 The Nons object to serving as God’s slaves ever since they were brought into this world without their consent.
 Can’t we educate them and show them there is no God in the first place?
 Also let’s not exaggerate the threat.
 This is not the Golden Era of Suicide Cults as some hysterics claim.